Rohit8y/MICO/README.md

 # MICO
-Microsoft's Membership Inference Competition (MICO) for image task is implemented using shadow models.
+Microsoft's Membership Inference Competition (MICO) for image task is implemented using shadow models for CIFAR 10 dataset.